 We’re proud of the awards that recognize the quality of care we give our patients and families, and the supportive work environment we provide for our nurses and other healthcare professionals.

 Seattle Children’s is the only children’s hospital in the Northwest to receive Magnet Recognition.
 This honor is bestowed by the American Nurses Credentialing Center (ANCC), sponsor of the Magnet Recognition Program.

-Our Emergency Department was granted the Lantern Award in 2016 from the Emergency Nurses Association.
+Our Emergency Department was granted the Lantern Award in 2016 and 2019 from the Emergency Nurses Association.
 The Lantern Award is a recognition award given to an emergency department that exemplifies exceptional practice and innovative performance in the core areas of leadership, practice, education, advocacy and research.
 This award is a visible symbol of an emergency department’s commitment to quality, presence of a healthy work environment and accomplishments in incorporating evidence-based practice and innovation into emergency care.
 By achieving Lantern Award recognition, emergency departments demonstrate to their peers that they exemplify a culture of excellence in emergency care that profiles strong leadership, practice credibility and workplace recognition.

 Beacon Award for Excellence